Employee journey mapping: How to get started (includes template)

 What is an employee journey map?

-An Employee Journey Map helps define and prioritize the work that needs to be done to ensure that the employee experience is top-notch.
-It lists many predictable experiences of an employee, from before their first day on the job until after their last day.
+An Employee Journey Map lists many predictable experiences of an employee, from before their first day on the job until after their last day.

-Unlike the linearity of the employee lifecycle above, the stages of the employee journey are best thought of in a non-linear fashion - they could occur at any time and often in parallel.
+Unlike the linearity of the employee lifecycle above, the categories of the employee journey are best thought of in a non-linear fashion - they could occur at any time and often in parallel.

-A few stages that would be beneficial to include in your employee journey that are often not present in the employee lifecycle include:
+A few categories that would be beneficial to include in your employee journey that are often not present in the employee lifecycle include:

 - Life events (work anniversaries, parental leave)